Abraxas-365/MdToHtmlBlog/blog/first_blog.md

 <!--
-title: I Built My Own Markdown Blog Renderer (Because I Use Vim BTW)
+title: I Built My Own Markdown Blog Renderer (Because I Dont Know How To Exit Vim)
 date: 2025-03-12
 author: Luis Fernando Miranda
 description: How I wasted a perfectly good weekend building a blog renderer instead of, you know, actually blogging -->

 # I Built My Own Markdown Blog Renderer (Because I Dont Know How To Exit Vim)

 Let's be honest here.
 Normal people use Medium or WordPress to blog.
 But I'm a developer, so clearly I need to spend 20 hours building my own solution instead of writing actual content.
 Classic.